A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Experimental evaluation

-As a side note, we also compared the accuracy of our kernels based on walks of fixed length to the accuracy reached by the geometric random walk kernel (GRW) according to \citet{Gaertner2003}, which considers arbitrary walk lengths.
+As a side note, we also compared the accuracy of the fixed length walk kernels to the accuracy reached by the geometric random walk kernel (GRW) according to \citet{Gaertner2003}, which considers arbitrary walk lengths.
 The parameter $\gamma$ of the geometric random walk kernel was selected by cross-validation from $\{10^{-5}, 10^{-4},\dots,10^{-2}\}$.
-We observed that the accuracy of our kernel is competitive on the \textsc{Mutag} data set (GRW $87.3$), and considerably better on the \textsc{Enzymes} data set (GRW $31.6$), cf.\@ Figure~\ref{fig:runtime_accuracy_detail}.
-This is remarkable, since our approach with walk length $6$ yields best results and is efficiently computed by explicit mapping, which would be impossible for the geometric random walk kernel.
+We observed that the accuracy of the fixed length walk kernel is competitive on the \textsc{Mutag} data set (GRW $87.3$), and considerably better on the \textsc{Enzymes} data set (GRW $31.6$), cf.\@ Figure~\ref{fig:runtime_accuracy_detail}.
+This is remarkable, since the fixed length walk kernel yields best results with walk length $6$, for which it is efficiently computed by explicit mapping.
+However, this is not possible for the geometric random walk kernel.
 For a more detailed discussion and comparison between fixed length walk kernels and the geometric random walk kernel we refer the reader to~\citep{Sug+2015}, which appeared after the conference publication~\citep{Kri+2014}.

-\subsubsection{Weisfeiler-Lehman Label Refinement}
+\subsubsection{Weisfeiler-Lehman label refinement}

 Walk kernels have been successfully combined with label refinement techniques~\citep{Mah'e2004}.
 We employ the Weisfeiler-Lehman label refinement (WL) as described in Section~\ref{sec:wv}.
-To further analyze the sensitivity w.r.t.\ label diversity, we again use the \textsc{Enzymes} data set, which consists of graphs with three vertex and two edge labels initially, and apply our algorithms after $0$ to $3$ iterations of WL, see Figure~\ref{fig:rw_implicit_explicit:length:wl}.
+To further analyze the sensitivity w.r.t.\ label diversity, we again use the \textsc{Enzymes} data set, which consists of graphs with three vertex and two edge labels initially.
+We apply our algorithms for explicit and implicit computation after $0$ to $3$ iterations of WL, see Figure~\ref{fig:rw_implicit_explicit:length:wl}.

 If no refinement is applied, the explicit mapping approach beats the product graph based algorithm for the used walk lengths.
 However, as soon as a single iteration of label refinement is performed, the product graph based algorithm becomes competitive for walk length $0$ and $1$ and outperforms the explicit mapping approach for higher walk lengths.
 The running times do not change substantially for more iterations of refinement.
 This indicates that a single iteration of Weisfeiler-Lehman refinement results in a high label diversity that does not increase considerably for more iterations on the \textsc{Enzymes} data set.
 When using our walk-based kernel as base kernel of a Weisfeiler-Lehman graph kernel~\citep{Shervashidze2011}, our observation suggests to start with explicit computation and switch to the implicit computation scheme after few iterations of refinement.